 English actor Benjamin Chaffin has been cast as “Doppler Cahir” in the first season of Netflix’s The Witcher.

 Yes, you read that right.
-According to Chaffin’s Spotlight — which has now been scrubbed of any mention of The Witcher — we’ll be seeing a doppler version of Cahir Mawr Dyffryn aep Ceallach, a knight from Vicovaro.
+According to Chaffin’s CV — which has now been scrubbed of any mention of The Witcher — we’ll be seeing a doppler version of Cahir Mawr Dyffryn aep Ceallach, a knight from Vicovaro.

 While mystery surrounds his part in the story, there are a few things we do know.